jojozhuang/jojozhuang.github.io/_tutorial/angular/online-judge-remember-me.md

    return request;
  }
 ```
+### 2.6 CORS(Server)
-5) Express server.
-To allow the server to accept cookie from client, we need to enable CORS as follows.
+In './server/server.js', to allow the express server to accept cookie from client, we need to enable CORS as follows.
 ```javascript
 app.use(function(req, res, next) {
   res.header("Access-Control-Allow-Origin", "http://localhost:12080");